Snarkdoof/cryocloud/README.md

 ```

 ### Module definition:
+   **args**: *{argument definition}* - How to resolve input arguments for this module (see below)

+  **ccnode**: If given, run on the given CryoCloud processing node - or use runtime stats (stat) or config, typically {"stat": "parent.node"}

+  **children**: *[module definitions]* - Inline definition of children - same as giving this module a name and set "downstreamOf" to this modules name

+  **config**: The config root for any configs used in this definition (only needed if 'config' is used in arguments)

+  **depends**: *["Thing1", "Thing2"]* - Override the ccmodule's definition of dependencies.
+This is only used for validation, and must be matched with "provides" from upstream in the graph.

+  **downstreamOf**: *[parent1, parent2]* - These are the edges of the graph, this module processes AFTER some other node.
+Refers to the unique name

+  **deferred**: *true/false* - A module that is deferred will be queued immediately for processing, but not actually started until a pebble has completed.
+Particularly useful for cleanup tasks if not using tempdirs.

+  **docker**: *docker image* - Docker image providing a core runtime environment for this module.
+Any referred paths will be mapped in as volumes, mirroring the external environment.
+Very useful to test run code inside a docker environent without deploying them.
+The docker images must be generated particularly for this, some examples should be in the *environments* repository on gitlab - basically they need the dockercc from CryoCore in the path.
+If you are looking for Kubernetes or cloud deployments, you likely want to look at *image*, not *docker*.

+  **global**: *true/false* - Use in combination with *"runOn":"error"* for a global error handler.
+Any error will trigger this handler.
+Cleanup is likely better done using *tempdir* or *deferred* modules.

+  **image**: *docker image* - Docker image that can be executed to handle jobs for this module.
+Particularly useful for Kubernetes integration.

+  **max_parallel**: *number* - Limit the amount of jobs that is allowed to run in parallel.
+Useful for example to limit jobs for external services (e.g. downloads).

+  **merge**: *true* - On completion, this module will merge split jobs.
+Return values are transformed into lists.
+The lists are ordered just like the split input parameter.
+E.g. inputs ["in1", "in2", "in3"] will give return ["ret1", "ret2", "ret3"].

-  "module": "NAME OF MODULE" - this needs a ccmodule definition in the file (look below on "writing CryoCloud modules")
+  **module**: *NAME OF MODULE* - this needs a ccmodule definition in the file (look below on "writing CryoCloud modules")

-  "name": "Unique name for this workflow" - Use for readability and to get access to return values for later modules
+  **name**: *Unique name for this workflow* - Use for readability and to get access to return values for later modules

-  "config": "The config root for any configs used in this definition (only needed if 'config' is used in arguments)
+  **post**: *[{'output': argumentname, 'target': prefix, 'basename':true/false}]* - Post processing specification.
+Highly useful for postprocessing returned files in contained modules.
+For example: *{"output": "dst", "target": "s3://server/container/", "basename": true}* will upload the file returned as 'dst' to the given S3 container. *target* is mapped like *args*, so for example *"target": {"options": "targetserver"}* allows a commandline parameter to speficy the final destionation of the workflow.
+If the return value is a list, it will be iterated over and all items in the list will be processed.

+  **priority**: *number* - Override the default priority of the ccmodule.
+CryoCloud will choose higher priority jobs over lower.
+Useful to balance throughput vs latency of a workflow, limit disk usage, spread IO etc.

+  **provides**: *["Thing1", "Thing3"]* - Override the ccmodule's definition of provides.
+Useful for example for generic input modules (such as cmdline)

+  **resolveOnAny**: Resolve when ALL parents have completed (default) or when ANY parent has completed",

+  **runIf**: *if statement* - Python statement, e.g. *"output:SomeModule.someReturnValue!='SomeString'"*.
+The module will only run if the statement returns True.
+Useful to split the flow in one of multiple branches.

-  "runOn": "success/error/timeout/always/never" - when resolved, the parent either succeeded, failed or timed out.
+  **runOn**: *success/error/timeout/always/never* - when resolved, the parent either succeeded, failed or timed out.
 Limit when this module runs (can be set default by module)

-  "resolveOnAny": "Resolve when ALL parents have completed (default) or when ANY parent has completed",
+  **splitOn**: *argument name* - The named args must be a list.
+This list will be split into separate entries and executed as parallel jobs.

+  **replicas**: *number* - How many replicas to start if managing containers.
+Default 1, only used for Kubernetes integration for now.

-  "type": "normal/admin" - type of CryoCloud worker that should take this job
+  **type**: *normal/admin* - type of CryoCloud worker that should take this job

-  "ccnode": "If given, run on the given CryoCloud processing node - or use runtime stats (stat) or config, typically {"stat": "parent.node"}

-  "downstreamOf": [parent1, parent2] - These are the edges of the graph, this module processes AFTER some other node.
-Refers to the unique name

-  "children" [module definitions] - Inline definition of children - same as giving this module a name and set "downstreamOf" to this modules name

-  "args": {argument definition} - How to resolve input arguments for this module (see below)
+  **volumes**: *[[source1, dest1, ro], [source2, dest2, rw]]* - Force mappings of directories as volumes.
+CryoCloud will automatically map directories that are given as paths, so you only need this if your module require external volumes that are not referred to by the workflow.
+Try without specifying this first.

+  **workdir**: *path* - Working directory for this module.
+Must be an absolute path on the processing nodes (not the one running ccworkflow).
+Useful for example as *"workdir": {"option": "codedir"}*, allowing command line specification of the code to run.

 ### Argument definition:

-"args": {argumentname: value} where argument is the name of the input argument, value can be one of:
+**args**: *{argumentname: value}* where argument is the name of the input argument, value can be one of:

   * a string - is delivered as is, example {"ignoreerrors": "true"}
-  * Output: another module's return value: {"output": "modulename.returnvaluename"}, e.g.: {"src": {"output": "MyInput.product"}} to use the "product" return value from the "MyInput" module as "src" input argument

   * Config a config parameter, "blocksize": {"config": "blocksize"}.
 This requires "config" to be set in the module definition (e.g. "config": "Cryonite.Readers.Sentinel")

+  * Output: another module's return value: {"output": "modulename.returnvaluename"}, e.g.: {"src": {"output": "MyInput.product"}} to use the "product" return value from the "MyInput" module as "src" input argument

   * Stat: Runtime stats, possible stats for now are: "node", "worker", "priority", "runtime", "cpu_time", "max_memory".
 Difficult to see why you would use this for now.

   * you can also specify that it's a file, allowing the worker to automatically copy/unzip etc. Example: